 Though none of us are hearing impaired, between issues like ADHD, one having a bad headache, and things like brain fog that all of us have at times, communication was difficult at times.
 The fact that most of the aquarium was loud didn't help.
 Background music in almost every area plus all of the people talking, or at least trying to talk, over the music made it hard.

 Speaking of the noise, the aquarium was also way overstimulating.
-COVID has made all four of us more sensitive to light, noise, and crowds.
+The repercussions of COVID have made all four of us more sensitive to light, noise, and crowds.
 This aquarium had a lot going on both visually and auditorially and it was just too much for our minds after living in quarantine and reduced capacity situations for so long.
-Actually, it would have been difficult before COVID, but getting used to more times of quiet and isolation made it stand out more.
+Actually, it would have been difficult before COVID, but getting used to more times of quiet and isolation made it harder than before.
 In fact, I ended up using the noise-isolating earbuds I have for shooting concerts.

-COVID didn't help the mobility issues that we all have in various forms.
-Even though all four of us have tried to get out and exercise some through the past year, it still is much less than we all worked full-time jobs and were doing something outside of the house every day.
+COVID also complicated the mobility issues that we all have in various forms.
+Even though all four of us have tried to get out and exercise some through the past year, it has been still much less than when we all worked full-time jobs and were doing something outside of the house every day.

 We did pretty well, considering.
 We took turns pushing and riding in the wheelchair as needed.
 We took breaks when the service dog got overwhelmed.
 We took breaks when we got overwhelmed.
 We took our time at the exhibits and sat and chilled at some of the big tanks, just watching the aquatic life.

 But we also had a few episodes and meltdowns.
 The entire day didn't go "smoothly."
 I'm not going to list specifics, but one time I noticed a sensory isolation booth geared for those with autism, and I almost jumped in there for just a few minutes to get away from all of the stimulation and honestly, to get away from these people that I love so much.